bashiimalsha/IVORY-DENTAL-appointment-management-/README.md

-# IVORY DENTAL CLINIC
+# IVORY DENTAL CLINIC - Appointment Management

 IVORY DENTAL CLINIC is a comprehensive dental clinic management system developed as part of my Year 2 Semester 2 group project.
 This system is designed to streamline the operations of a dental clinic, ensuring efficient management of appointments, patient records, and other essential functions.

 ## Key Features

-Appointment Management: Allows patients to book, reschedule, and cancel appointments seamlessly through a user-friendly interface.
+- Appointment Management: Allows patients to book, reschedule, and cancel appointments seamlessly through a user-friendly interface.
-Patient Records: Maintains detailed records of patient history, treatment plans, and visit summaries.
+- Patient Records: Maintains detailed records of patient history, treatment plans, and visit summaries.
-Notifications: Sends automated reminders to patients for upcoming appointments and follow-ups.
-Security: Ensures the security and confidentiality of patient data through robust authentication and authorization mechanisms.
+- Security: Ensures the security and confidentiality of patient data through robust authentication and authorization mechanisms.
  Technology Stack

 ##  The project leverages the following technologies: